-Moulin de la Galette, the last windmill of Montmartre, was made famous by the 1876 painting of Pierre-Auguste Renoir, now in Musee d'Orsay in Paris.
-A guinguette when Renoir painted it, it now houses a French restaurant with a courtyard.
+Moulin de la Galette, the last windmill of Montmartre, was made famous by the 1876 Renoir painting, now in Musée d'Orsay in Paris.
+A guinguette when Renoir painted it, it now houses the Moulin de la Galette restaurant.
+Montmartre top sights.

 The Moulin de la Galette is a windmill near the top of the typical Montmartre hill in Paris.
 Nineteenth-century owners, the Debray family, made a brown bread, called galette, which became popular and gave its name to the windmill.